cnpryer/cnpryer.github.io/docs/building_a_digital_twin_for_a_logistics_firm.md

 After we established that there was interest in understanding the quantifiable impact of various operational decisions, we wanted to develop a small scale model to give our customers something to interact with.

-We served up a basic dashboard with a model's results for a set of low-hanging-fruit scenarios.
+We served up a basic dashboard with a model's results for a set of low-hanging fruit scenarios.

-### Narrowing scope
+## Narrowing scope

 This really should be treated as a massive endeavor, but we're cognizant of this and implement an aggressive scope-trimming strategy.
 Our process is very feedback-oriented.
 I want to make sure we're working on things that make sense to work on.
 You can't do that without being able to test enhancements with the customer.